jrson11/GeoSohn/docs/source/1_1-CPT_processing.md

 | ------- | ----- | -- | -- | -- | -- |

 2. Unit Weight (UW)
+    - Summary Table of Soil Units is required from integrated study with geoscience.
+    - Then, assign corresponding UW for each depth.

 | LOCA_ID | Depth | qc | fs | u2 | qt | SoilUnit | UW |
 | ------- | ----- | -- | -- | -- | -- | -- | -- |